ssinghmunda277-ui/CODSOFT/README.md

 # CODSOFT
-This is the solutiom of tasks 1 .
+These are the solution of all tasks.